zhaoyzhcyx/nodeyqr/mongodb.md

 ## MongoDB
 * MongoDB is a NoSQL document oriented database
 * This database a;low us to store data in JSON format
-* It has a flexible schema, this means that we can change/update our documents structure whenever we need it
+* It has a flexible schema, meaning that we can change/update our document's structure whenever we need to
 * This becomes helpful as we develop and we don't have the final data structure
-* MongoDB also it's prepared to horizontal scale in a easy way
+* MongoDB is also prepared to horizontally scale in an easier way
 * As we learned JavaScript we'll use a database engine that allows us to keep on using this language to store our data

 ### Install MongoDB